 where $\operatorname{mod}(p-q, n)$ indicates the modulo operation.
-In other words, $\eig{j}^{(k)}$ must be an operator containing only elements such that $(m-n)$ is either $k$, or $k\pm n$, or $k\pm 2n$, etc. For example, for a $Z_2$ symmetry, this implies $(m-n)$ either even or odd, and therefore the eigenoperators of the Liouvillian must be characterised by a checkerboard-like structure.
+In other words, $\eig{j}^{(k)}$ must be an operator containing only elements such that $(m-n)$ is either $k$, or $k\pm n$, or $k\pm 2n$, etc. For example, for a $Z_2$ symmetry, this implies $(m-n)$ either even or odd, and therefore the eigenoperators of the Liouvillian must be characterized by a checkerboard-like structure.
 We show a typical steady-state structure for a weak $Z_3$ and $Z_4$ symmetries in Figs.~\ref{fig:checkerboards}(a)~and~(b), respectively.
 As also demonstrated in Ref.~\cite{AlbertPRA14}, in the case of a weak symmetry, $\sss$ is generally unique and thus \textit{must} belong to the $k=0$ symmetry sector of the Liouvillian.
-For this reason, for any finite number of photons in the system, the $n$-photon driven Kerr resonator with weak $Z_n$ symmetry will admit a unique steady state $\sss \propto \eig{0}^{(0)}$.
+For this reason, for any finite number of photons in the system, the $ n$-photon-driven Kerr resonator with weak $Z_n$ symmetry will admit a unique steady state $\sss \propto \eig{0}^{(0)}$.

-Furthermore, the discontinuous behavior of the steady state in \eqref{Eq:DPTDefinition} is signalled by the Liouvillian spectral properties.
+Furthermore, the discontinuous behavior of the steady state in \eqref{Eq:DPTDefinition} is signaled by the Liouvillian spectral properties.
 In the thermodynamic limit, a second eigenoperator, which is stationary under the action of the Liouvillian, emerges.
 Accordingly, an eigenvalue $\lambda_m^{(k)}$ becomes exactly zero, both in its real and imaginary parts, as a function of the parameter $\zeta$.
 In finite-size systems, phase transitions cannot be observed, and $\lambda_m^{(k)}\neq 0$ if $m\neq 0$ and $k\neq 0$.
 Nevertheless, the study of the Liouvillian spectral properties provides much useful information about the scaling and nature of the transition \cite{VicentiniPRA18}.

-Within this formalism and notation, a first order phase transition can be seen as a change in the $k=0$ symmetry sector, where the steady state $\sss\propto\eig{0}^{(0)}$ and the eigenoperator $\eig{1}^{(0)}$ display level touching (detail can be found in Ref.~\cite{MingantPRA18_Spectral}).
-More specifically, $\lambda_1^{(0)}=0$ at the critical point, and the the minimum in $\lambda_1^{(0)}$ reaches zero as the system scales towards the thermodynamic limit.
+Within this formalism and notation, a first-order phase transition can be seen as a change in the $k=0$ symmetry sector, where the steady state $\sss\propto\eig{0}^{(0)}$ and the eigenoperator $\eig{1}^{(0)}$ display level touching (detail can be found in Ref.~\cite{MingantPRA18_Spectral}).
+More specifically, $\lambda_1^{(0)}=0$ at the critical point, and the minimum in $\lambda_1^{(0)}$ reaches zero as the system scales towards the thermodynamic limit.